"Standard Size" 6 Sided Dice (5mm, 8mm, 12mm and more)

 thingiverse

-After my first 30mm die design I decided that I would create 7 Dice that are all of 'standard' size.
-5mm and 8mm: These dice are very small and generally used where you are rolling in a confined space.
-12mm and 16mm: These sizes are the most common dice found in board games.
-19mm: This is the size of dice used in Casinos around the world.
-25mm and 50mm: These dice are less practical than their smaller siblings, they could be used as decor or for a bit of fun when playing board games.
-Their large size makes them incredibly easy to read.
-Here is where I found the information relating to the standard dice sizes.
-Print Settings Printer Brand: RepRap Printer: Prusa i3 Rafts: No Supports: No Resolution: 0.2mm Infill: 15-20% Notes: You can print at .1 layer height, came out fine for me at .2 so its up to you.
-Infill is also up to you, 15-20% will be fine for most applications but of course this is also up to you.
-A brim could be used for the print depending on how large you are printing, 5 lines should be sufficient.
-Post-Printing This is an image of my 30mm Die.
-The process to create the 'standard dice' was exactly the same as the one pictured.
+After designing my first 30mm die, I decided to create seven standard-sized dice.
+5mm and 8mm: These small dice are perfect for rolling in tight spaces.
+12mm and 16mm: These sizes are the most common found in board games worldwide.
+19mm: Casinos use this size of dice around the globe.
+25mm and 50mm: While not as practical as smaller siblings, these large dice can be used as decorations or for fun during board game play.
+Their size makes them incredibly easy to read.
+Here's where I found standard dice sizes information.
+Print Settings Printer Brand: RepRap Printer: Prusa i3 Rafts: No Supports: No Resolution: 0.2mm Infill: 15-20% Notes: Print at .1 layer height if desired, came out fine for me at .2.
+Infill is also up to you, 15-20% will work for most applications.
+A brim can be used depending on print size, five lines should suffice.
+Post-Printing This image shows my 30mm die.
+The process for creating the standard dice was identical.
 How I Designed This I created these dice using 123D Design.
-The process to create these dice starts out with a simple cube, spheres were placed on each face of the cube to represent the numbers; using the subtract tool I removed the spheres whilst still leaving the indentation.
-All edges had a fillet applied to them to make the dice more aesthetically pleasing and better to roll.
+The process starts with a simple cube, adding spheres to each face represents numbers.
+Using the subtract tool removes spheres while keeping indentation intact.
+All edges receive a fillet to enhance aesthetics and rolling performance.

 Download Model from thingiverse